Cartoons and comics are a blend of art and storytelling that use illustrations to convey a narrative.

 Superhero comic books have largely been the purview of boys and men, but women have also been marginally involved as characters or creators of mainstream superhero comic books.
 For children, including Gay youth, comic books are a way to stimulate the imagination and temporarily escape from reality by imagining oneself as something or someone else.
-The attempt to disguise the near-naked physique of the superhero (reflecting the impact of physical culture and bodybuilding, with the muscular man seen as somewhat superhuman) did not keep comics from being condemned as potential sources for deviant sexual behavior in the 1950s.
+The attempt to disguise the near-naked physique of the superhero (reflecting the impact of physical culture and bodybuilding, with the muscular man seen as somewhat superhuman) did not prevent comics from being condemned as potential sources for deviant sexual behavior in the 1950s.

-Heterosexual superheroes in mainstream comics are all open to homosexual readings that can greatly increase this genre’s appeal to Gay youth by drawing on same-sex desire, same-sex friendship, the closet, and gender difference.
+Heterosexual superheroes in mainstream comics are all open to homosexual readings that can greatly increase this genre’s appeal to Gay youth by drawing on parallels concerning same-sex desire/same-sex friendship, the closet, and gender difference.
 For example, a Gay male reading of Superman might acknowledge the increased muscle and definition Clark Kent has in his superhero form (Gay male body culture), or his constant need to deceive his female lover, Lois Lane, about his exploits as Superman (the closet).
 Other commonly cited Gay readings of heterosexual characters include an erotic-romantic relationship between superhero duo Batman and Robin.